pmg1991/cool-stepper-reloaded/README.md

 **Cool Stepper Reloaded** is a widget that displays a step by step sequence of operations. it could be helpful for a form wizard or onboarding.

-It was forked from [Cool Stepper](https://github.com/emrade/flutter-cool-stepper), since I needed a null-safety package and keep the development of the great widget.
+It was forked from [Cool Stepper](https://github.com/emrade/flutter-cool-stepper), since I needed a null-safety package and keep an active development for this great widget.

 ## Usage

 To use this package, add cool_stepper_reloaded as a dependency in your pubspec.yaml file.